A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 Applicants are asked to show the original policy of their travel medical insurance and submit a copy of the policy with their application.
 Medical insurance is compulsory when travelling to the Schengen area on a tourist visa, and the Embassy is not able to issue a visa sticker until the insurance policy has been checked and registered in our data system.

 Please note that the Thai insurance companies that are accepted by the Schengen embassies in Bangkok, have signed an agreement guaranteeing that they will refund the premium if a visa application is rejected, by showing the refusal letter.
-Applicants will therefore not risk having any undue costs when buying an insurance policy, even if a visa is not granted.
+Applicants will therefore not risk having any undue costs when buying an insurance policy if a visa is not granted.
 If applicants are experiencing any problems concerning this, please contact the Embassy.

 All the Schengen countries represented in Bangkok have agreed to only accept health insurance issued by Thai companies that have signed the Schengen Area Code of Conduct.
 If insurance is bought outside of Thailand, it is the applicant’s responsibility to provide documentation to prove that the policy is in compliance with the Schengen requirements.
 Some insurance policies bought outside of Thailand have insufficient validity.

 The following Thai companies have signed the Code of Conduct.
 The choice of a particular insurance provider is up to the applicant.
-Most travel agencies that issue plane tickets, are also agents for some of these insurance companies.

 Online registration and payment